 If you don’t have your own gear it’s possible to rent kayaks and if you don’t feel at ease exploring the Illinois river on your own, you can join an organized tour.

-Kayak rentals typically start by the end of April and run until October.
+Kayak rentals typically start at the end of April and run until October.
 For an overview of more amazing kayak spots in northern Illinois, click here.

 It’s a great river for beginners and a fun starved rock activity to do with kids.
 White water rafting is a great Starved Rock adventure!